Hand Embroidery for Beginners - How to Embroider Letters

 4. Trace over the design with the stylus or pen.
 Apply firm, even pressure to ensure the design transfers.

-This method is suitable for a wide range of fabric colors and thicknesses.
+This method is suitable for a wide range of fabric colours and thicknesses.

 3. Water-Soluble Stabilizer